 If you have a preference for scale, indicate it in the "Special Instructions" section of the request form.

 Can I view the photographs before purchasing digital copies?

 When submitting your request, check the "Do not scan" button in the Duplication and Delivery section.
 This tells us to to pull the photos and contact you before scanning them.
 Do this when you are unsure of which years you would like for your site or if you would like to know pricing before the final processing of your request.
 You may make an appointment to come in and view the photographs under supervision of trained Library staff.
-However, you will not be allowed to scan or photocopy the items for the protection of the collection.
+You will not be allowed to scan or photocopy the items for the protection of the collection.
 If you request to view photography but do not purchase scans, you will still be charged th $35 set-up fee.

 How long will I be able to access the copies I purchase?

 We provide Online access to images we scan for 90 days.
 After 90 days they are removed from the file server.
 Please download and save the photos to your computer when you receive the link we send you.
 We cannot garuntee access beyond the 90 days without charging to re-do the research.

 What is a "Phase 1" request?

 Many of our researchers are doing environmental site assessment research reports for land purchase or development permits, and this is terminology typically used for that research.
 A Phase 1 request is for historic aerial images with approximately 10 year intervals between photos.
 Where we have a choice of images from different flights, we select the best resolution and quality.
 A Phase 2 environmental site assment calls for approximately 2 photos per decade (every 5-7 years).
 Requirements for a Phase 3 are all available imagery.

 What do the photo file names mean?